-1 See Senate Policy: https://senate.sfsu.edu/sites/default/files/documents/F22-241 Revision to F19-241 Retention%2C Tenure and Promotion Policy.pdf
+&lt;sup>1See Senate Policy: https://senate.sfsu.edu/sites/default/files/documents/F22-241\Revision\to\F19-241\Retention%2C\Tenure\and\Promotion\Policy.pdf

 - B. A new hire to the department may be awarded tenure by the President at the time of their appointment only after department recommendation.
 The department will evaluate the hire based on the criteria used for regular tenure and promotion.
 If appropriate, the department may recommend appointment with tenure for the candidate to the President. - C. Early tenure and promotion from assistant to associate may be awarded after a comprehensive evaluation of the probationary faculty member's entire probationary period up to their application for tenure and promotion based on departmental criteria established for tenure and promotion of candidates in their sixth year.
 If early tenure and promotion is not granted, the candidate may apply again in their sixth year.
 Candidates may not apply for promotion and tenure more than twice unless there were documented procedural irregularities in their earlier reviews.
 The schedule for probationary faculty member's request for review for early tenure and promotion is based on service credits (see Section 13.4 of the CBA for policy on "service credit"):